sennah911/timer/README.md

 - **Duration tracking**: Automatically calculates elapsed time
 - **List view**: See all timers at a glance
 - **Split timers**: Stop a running timer and start the next one instantly
+- **Interactive TUI Dashboard**: Visual interface for managing timers
+- **Custom buttons**: Add configurable buttons in the TUI to run shell commands on timer files
 - **Configurable templates**: Pre-fill metadata fields and notes from `~/.timer/config.json`

 ## Installation